a-Beanz/Irida-Recreation/README.md

 # Jeffy's Infinite Irida

 This is a *fork* of KittySleeper's recreation.
 ---
+if you wish to reuse any of MY assets or code PLEASE dm me on discord (@abeanz) and ASK first

+---